 Pine Ridge Chorus of the Port Hope Chapter

 From about 1954 to 1999, a chapter of the SPEBSQSA met in Port Hope, fronted by the Pine Ridge Chorus.
 Little about it is available on the Internet but an effort will be made to honour our ancestor on this website, given that so many of our founding members are PRC alumni.
-Two of its quartets achieved Ontario District Novice Champions: 1985 - Good Tymes Penny Arcade (including current member John Hubicki and our director Lynn Brown); 1994 - Ganaraska Rascals (including current members Fred Mooij and Peter Chrisomalis).
+Two of its quartets achieved Ontario District Novice Champions: 1985 - Good Tymes Penny Arcade (included GC Charter member John Hubicki and our first director Lynn Brown); 1994 - Ganaraska Rascals (including current members Fred Mooij and Peter Chrisomalis).
 The chapter was active in the community; one newspaper reference on line describes the Port Hope Olde Tyme Christmas festivities of 1977, "There is a Santa Claus parade, with old lanterns and horse-drawn wagons, an Olde Tyme Barbershop Chorus and a Quartet Show, featuring the Pine Ridge Chorus, a turkey shoot, ..."
 (The Canadian Champion, Milton, Ont, 21 Dec 1977).

 Barbershop Harmony Society